Skip to main content

 3. Demonstrated relevant formal, non-formal and informal prior learning deemed equivalent to items a) or b) above that equates to AQF Level 7.

-To be eligible for the Graduate Certificate in Pavement Technology a candidate must complete all core units plus any two (2) elective units.
+To successfully complete the Graduate Certificate in Pavement Technology a candidate must complete all core units plus any two (2) elective units.

 Units can only be attempted following successful completion of the required pre-requisites or by concurrent enrolment in specified co-requisites.